xyflow/react-flow-docs/docs/getting-started/core-concepts.md

 <CodeViewer codePath="api-flows/IntroductionFlow3" applyStyles={false} options={editorOptions} additionalFiles={['nodes.js', 'edges.js']} />

 In this example we are using the `addEdge` handler that returns an array of edges with the newly created one.
-If you want set a certain edge option whenever an edge gets created you pass your options like this:
+If you want to set a certain edge option whenever an edge gets created you pass your options like this:

 ```js
 const onConnect = useCallback(